BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users.md

 ---

-_Special thanks to all my colleagues at Bedrock Streaming for re-re-re-and-rereading this blog post._ ❤️
+_Special thanks to all my colleagues at Bedrock Streaming and members of Unified-streaming, for re-re-re-and-rereading this blog post._ ❤️